RSS-Bridge/rss-bridge/docs/05_Bridge_API/02_BridgeAbstract.md

-const DESCRIPTION   // A brief description of the Bridge (default: "No description provided") const MAINTAINER    // Name of the maintainer, i.e. your name on GitHub (default: "No maintainer") const PARAMETERS    // (optional) Definition of additional parameters (default: empty) const CACHE_TIMEOUT // (optional) Defines the maximum duration for the cache in seconds (default: 3600)
+const DESCRIPTION   // A brief description of the Bridge (default: "No description provided") const MAINTAINER    // Name of the maintainer, i.e. your name on GitHub (default: "No maintainer") const PARAMETERS    // (optional) Definition of additional parameters (default: empty) const CACHE_TIMEOUT // (optional) Defines the maximum duration for storing the cached feed result in seconds (default: 3600).
+0 disables caching altogether.
+Note that this pertains to the feed itself, not the individual items you may want to save to/load from the cache using saveCacheValue()/loadCacheValue() helpers.
 ```

 <details><summary>Show example</summary><div>